 - An excavator or a grader will rejuvenate the top-soil and will encourage the growth of undesirable weeds, and will also destroy whatever lawn was there prior to excavation.

-- A grader can't cover the large areas that GPR can, and it costs more.
+- An excavator can't cover the large areas that GPR can, and it costs more.

-- A grader can't reach in tight spaces such as in-between headstones, whereas GPR can.
+- An excavator can't reach in tight spaces such as in-between headstones, whereas GPR can.

 - "Can't we just use a metal probe to see if we can tap on the coffin lid?"